FarmBot-Docs/farmbot-express/v1.1/assembly/assembly-prep.md

 slug: "assembly-prep"
 ---

-FarmBot Express comes 95% pre-assembled in the box, so assembly of the actual machine will only take about 1 hour.
+FarmBot Express and Express (XL) come 95% pre-assembled in the box, so assembly of the actual machine will only take about 1 hour.
 The following documentation pages provide step-by-step instructions for each part of the assembly process.
-But first...
+Alternatively, you may watch this unboxing and assembly video:

+{% include youtube.html id="cotIwIyNE4k" %}

 # Unpack everything